Key Points

 Bonds:

-Somewhat along similar lines with stocks, bonds are also securities in a company; however, while stocks give you a partial ownership of the company, a bond makes you a lender in partially the company.
+Somewhat along similar lines with stocks, bonds are also securities in a company; however, while stocks give you a partial ownership of the company, a bond makes you a lender in partially financing the company.

 Unlike their charged counterparts, bonds are staid, low risk and also offer a lower rate or return.

 There are two ways a public traded company, or a private company going public, can raise funds.
-One, it can offers stocks, or partial ownership to the public, equity financing, or two, it can borrow some money from the public, financing, and offer bonds as an IOU for their share in the fund raising.
+One, it can offers stocks, or partial ownership to the public, equity financing, or two, it can borrow some money from the public, debt financing, and offer bonds as an IOU for their share in the fund raising.

 Bonds are also fixed-income securities, that is, there are no conjectures involved in how the company would perform in the days to come for your share of the profit.
 Bonds guarantee you payment plus interest on your investment, at an agreed rate, after a certain period of time, when they mature.